hamza-tam/ensias-doc/README.md

  - [x] Activate the tags
  - [x] Add the clubs page
  - [x] Create the pipeline
- - [ ] Write the how to contribute page
+ - [x] Write the how to contribute page
  - [x] Personalize the theme
- - [ ] Decide the architeture

 ## SUGGESTIONS OR MODIFICATION